 - 2 cups long grain rice

-- 1 green and 1 red pepper, seeded and diced
+- 2 bell pepper (one green and one red), seeded and diced

 - 1 ½ cups peeled, deveined large shrimp